jahrik/homelab-ark/GHOST_README.md

 ![jenkins_pfsense_nat.png](https://github.com/jahrik/homelab-ark/raw/master/images/jenkins_pfsense_nat.png)

-If this is something you'd like to try and keep internal and private to your homelab, you can easily bring up a Bitbucket server running in Docker swarm, that will give you all the same functionality of Github and remain free for up to 5 users.
-Here is a stack file to bring up a Bitbucket server in Docker swarm.
+If this is something you'd like to try and keep internal and private to your homelab, you can easily bring up a Bitbucket server running in Docker Swarm, that will give you all the same functionality of Github and remain free for up to 5 users.
+Here is a stack file to bring up a Bitbucket server in Docker Swarm.
 Deploy it and log in with your Atlassian account or create a new one.

 **bitbucket-stack.yml**